irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 # Custom Weapons Support
 Gilza will automatically search for custom weapons and convert their damage stats to work with Gilza's health changes.
 Beware: some custom weapons may have attachments that change damage/ammo pick up/total max ammo, or other stats in such a way that it will not match Gilza's values well, making them either too good, or bad.
 I can't do anything about it, other then __manually__ adding support for __every gun individually__.
 This is planned for future patches.

-Custom "special" category weapons are not supported.
+Custom "special" category weapons are not supported by the "automatic adjustments" system.

 Currently supported attachment mods:
 All of FrenchyAU's tacticool attachments packs (250+ attachments).
 Check Gilza's dependencies & Instructions tab on the [MWS page](https://modworkshop.net/mod/39854) for links.